amotivv/memory-box-mcp/README.md

 ## Installation

 The server has been installed and configured for use with Cline.
 Note that you need a running Memory Box instance (either self-hosted or using the hosted version at memorybox.amotivv.ai) to use this MCP server.

+### Installing as Claude Desktop Extension (Recommended)

+The easiest way to use Memory Box with Claude Desktop is through the Desktop Extension:

+1. Download the latest `memory-box.dxt` file from the [releases page](https://github.com/amotivv/memory-box-mcp/releases)
+2. Open Claude Desktop
+3. Go to Settings > Extensions
+4. Click "Install from file"
+5. Select the downloaded `memory-box.dxt` file
+6. Configure your Memory Box API token in the extension settings

+The extension will automatically configure all necessary environment variables and tools.

 ### Installing via Smithery